 def getCompleteDescription(self):

-For the previous code, we can create an instance, which is nothing more than a variable which we can manipulate as we wish, for example, create an instance for some type of car that we are going to manipulate in an application:
+For the previous code, we can create an instance, which is nothing more than a variable that we can manipulate at will, for example, create an instance for some type of car that we are going to manipulate in an application:

 >>> print(car.brand)